newm-next/newm-next/doc/config.md

 ### Config: Transform

 If you want to rotate an output you can use pywm globals.
-In your `config.py` import then by adding these lines :
+In your `config.py` import them by adding these lines :

 ```python
 from pywm import {